-Radiant heat installation is easy to perform in a home that is just being built or remodeled.
+Radiant heat installation is easy to perform in a home just being built or remodeled.
 If you're building a custom home, work with your contractor to purchase a radiant heat system for your new construction home.

 It Just Feels Good

-Disadvantages of Radiant Heat
+What are the Disadvantages of Radiant Energy?

 Installation of radiant heating can be costly, especially if you're retrofitting an existing home with radiant heat.
 If you're building a new construction home, your contractor can help you work within your budget to install this type of flooring.
-Radiant heat is more affordable when it's only installed in one or two rooms.
+Radiant heat is more affordable when only installed in one or two rooms.
 You can keep costs down by installing it in your bathroom only.

 Floor Height Elevated

-Installation is Disruptive in an Existing Home
+Installation in an Existing Home is Disruptive

 How Is Radiant Heating Repaired?